danielrosehill/Environment-Docs-Template/README.md

 ```
 env-docs/
 ├── README.md                    # This file - explains the pattern
+├── rules.md                     # Guidelines for AI agents about env docs purpose and formatting
 ├── system-metadata.json         # Core system specifications and configuration
 ├── for-agent/                   # Documentation written FOR AI agents
 │   ├── agent-instructions.md    # Primary instructions and context for agents